Planning to go backpacking in Kenya? Great! I spent several weeks backpacking there and this is what I recommend for a two-week trip.

 Lake Naivasha and Hell Gate National Park give you the chance for some relaxing time and some adventure.

 You will probably get there too late on the first day from the Masai Mara to do anything.
 Get a guesthouse by the lake and just chill in a hammock, if they have any.

 Meet some other travellers and hang out but be mindful of hippos as they are known to come upon the riverbanks where the hostels/guesthouses are.

 Did you know hippos are the most dangerous animal in Africa?

-The full day you have at Lake Naivsaha and nearby Hells Gate will be busy.
+The full day you have at Lake Naivasha and nearby Hells Gate will be busy.

-In the early morning take a boat out (with guide) onto the lake to go hippo spotting.
-Again if you’re alone your hostel/guesthouse should be able to arrange others to join.
-Hopefully you met other travellers your first night there to join.
+In the early morning take a boat out (with a guide) onto the lake to go hippo spotting.
+Again if you’re alone your hostel/guesthouse should be able to arrange for others to join.
+Hopefully, you met other travellers on your first night there to join.

-This was one of my favourite things do in Kenya, simply because you can ride through the national park and see the animals really close up.
+This was one of my favourite things to do when backpacking in Kenya, simply because you can ride through the national park and see the animals really close up.

 Thankfully there are no predators around so don’t worry about that.
 Just enjoy a few hours getting close to zebras, warthogs, deer, and more.

 Cycle next to an area that is good for hiking (mentioned in the link to the separate post).